Welford-on-Avon

 Welford-on-Avon is a village situated some 4 mi west-south-west of Stratford-upon-Avon in the county of Warwickshire, England.
 The population was measured at 1,420 in the 2011 census.
 Until 1931, Welford-on-Avon was in Gloucestershire (as part of the Rural District of Marston Sicca), when it was transferred to Stratford-on-Avon Rural District.
 Since 1974 it has been part of the Stratford-on-Avon District.
 Welford sits within a meander of the river Avon, on the south bank of the river.
 The village maypole is one of the tallest in England (at 65 feet / 20 metres).
-It used to be wooden but was replaced by an aluminium pole after a lightning strike.
+It used to be wooden but was replaced by an aluminium pole following a lightning strike.
 There are three pubs and many Tudor half-timbered and thatched cottages, mostly close to the village church, which is in the oldest part of Welford.
-Historically there were two railway station within two miles of the centre of the village, Binton (1885-1949) and Milcote (1859-1966).
+Historically there were two railway stations within two miles of the centre of the village, Binton (1885-1949) and Milcote (1859-1966).